McOgola/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deleting a directory in a directory
+Changes directory to the previous